Real-time continuous glucose monitoring (CGM) looks deeper than simple calorie models to help us understand weight loss.

 Why do conventional attempts at weight loss fail?
 Three things: metabolism, hormones, and the brain.
 The reality is that our bodies have evolved to help us survive and hold on to energy in the face of starvation through various complex mechanisms.

-Simply eating less (i.e., calorie deprivation) is a common approach to weight loss but thwarts our efforts by reducing our resting metabolic rate.
+Simply eating less (i.e., calorie deprivation or restricting portion sizes) is a common approach to weight loss but thwarts our efforts by reducing our resting metabolic rate.
 When the body senses an environment of food scarcity, it uses energy more efficiently and reduces its use of stored energy.
 This translates to fewer calories expended per day.

 The types of foods we eat after losing weight also seem to affect our ability to maintain weight loss.
-A study showed that people who adhere to low carbohydrate eating plans after weight loss burn ~200 kilocalories more daily than those on higher carbohydrate diets.
-For those with the highest insulin secretion at baseline who subsequently adhere to a low carbohydrate diet, that difference widens to 400 kilocalories per day.
+A study showed that people who adhere to low-carb meal plans after weight loss burn ~200 kilocalories more daily than those on higher-carb meal plans.
+For those with the highest insulin secretion at baseline who subsequently adhere to a low-carbohydrate diet, that difference widens to 400 kilocalories per day.

 The brain is also affected by diet in ways that promote weight regain.
 When we are calorie-deprived, we see increased brain activity that leads to increased attention, reward, and motivation related to food.
 In other words, calorie deprivation makes us hyper-focused on obtaining food.

-Hormones, including those beyond insulin, play a significant role as well.
+Hormones, including those beyond insulin, have their own effects as well.
 Leptin is one of our appetite-inhibiting/satiety hormones and is secreted by fat cells in response to eating.
 Its levels also increase as fat mass increases.
 It is thought that leptin signals to the brain to inhibit food intake to prevent overconsumption of dietary energy and suppress insulin production to discourage further fat storage in favor of fat burning.

 How Glucose Tracking Can Inform Our Weight Loss Efforts

-It all starts with glucose levels – if they’re elevated, insulin is generally released.
+It all starts with blood sugar management.
+If glucose levels are elevated, insulin is generally released.
 Increased insulin levels lead to fat storage and weight gain.
-Over time, if glucose is consistently elevated due to diet and insulin production is constantly active, our cells can become “numb” to insulin, which is called insulin resistance.
+Over time, if glucose is consistently elevated due to diet and insulin production is constantly active, our cells can become "numb" to insulin, which is called insulin resistance.
 This means that we need more and more circulating insulin to get glucose into cells, leading to higher baseline levels of insulin.
 This process directly counters weight loss efforts.

-In obese people, high insulin levels also lead to impaired leptin signaling and “leptin resistance,” making it harder for us to feel full and more likely to continue consuming calories rather than burn stored fat for energy.
+In people with obesity, high insulin levels also lead to impaired leptin signaling and "leptin resistance," making it harder for us to feel full and more likely to continue consuming calories rather than burn stored fat for energy.
 On the other hand, decreased glucose levels lead to lower insulin levels, leading to weight loss and decreased fat mass.

 Real-time glucose measurements give us the power to understand how the foods we eat affect glucose levels in our blood and, by rough proxy, our insulin levels.
-Unlike traditional dietary strategies like calorie counting — which have been shown repeatedly to be ineffective for sustained weight loss — glucose monitoring provides insight into the underlying physiological processes that lead to fat storage.
+Unlike traditional dietary strategies like calorie counting---which have been shown repeatedly to be ineffective for sustained weight loss---monitoring is a powerful tool that provides insight into the underlying physiological processes that lead to fat storage, and can help us optimize blood sugar management and make informed choices about what, when, and how we eat.

 Closing Thoughts: Why Should We Even Care About Losing Weight?
 Spoiler: It’s Not Just About Looks.